 Swindon Town FC undertakes to confront and eliminate discrimination, whether by reason of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex or sexual orientation collectively known as ‘Protected Characteristics’ under the Equality Act 2010.

 Swindon Town FC is an equal opportunities employer.
 We are committed to equal opportunity within our own organisation and will endeavour to encourage similar commitment from others within the game.

 Equality at STFC means that in none of our activities will we discriminate against any person on the grounds of sex, sexual orientation, race, nationality, ethnic origin, colour, religion or disability and this includes:

 • The selection of candidates for employment or promotion

 • External education activities and awards

-Swindon Town FC will not tolerate sexual or racially based harassment or other discriminatory behavior, whether physical or verbal, and will work to ensure that such behavior is met with the appropriate disciplinary action.
+Swindon Town FC will not tolerate sexual or racially based harassment or other discriminatory behaviour, whether physical or verbal, and will work to ensure that such behaviour is met with the appropriate disciplinary action.

 Swindon Town FC supports the Football Association and the EFL in their commitment to develop a programme of ongoing training and awareness raising events and activities in order to promote the eradication of discrimination.